jhap1982/giveituruguay/2012/2012-05-30 - Consol Energy Center, Pittsburgh, PA, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Look Around
+5. Look Around
-She's Only 18
+6. She's Only 18
-The Adventures of Rain Dance Maggie
+7. The Adventures of Rain Dance Maggie
-Blood Sugar Sex Magik
+8. Blood Sugar Sex Magik
-Show of Strength tease
+9. Show of Strength tease
-Goodbye Hooray
+10. Goodbye Hooray
-If You Have to Ask
+11. If You Have to Ask
-Hardcore Jollies tease
+12. Hardcore Jollies tease
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-Factory of Faith
+16. Factory of Faith
-By the Way
+17. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+18. Jam
-Sir Psycho Sexy
+19. Sir Psycho Sexy
-They're Red Hot
+20. They're Red Hot
-I Could Have Lied
+21. I Could Have Lied
-Give It Away
+22. Give It Away
-Encore jam
+23. Encore jam
-Outro Jam
+24. Outro Jam

 ## Notes